Faculty Awards & Recognition

 - Have library privileges, including borrowing material, walk-in access to all databases, and remote access to databases with the use of an NDUS network account.

-- Emeritus faculty also receive the benefits offered to all UND retirees.
+- Emeritus faculty and deans also receive the benefits offered to all UND retirees.

 Nomination Procedure